boehlke/openslides_ansible/roles/openslides-add-instance/README.md

 # If set to true, the global nginx config is rewritten to listen on all hosts.
 openslides_nginx_global: false

-# Creates a virtual host which listens to the given names.
-This is ignored if
-# openslides_nginx_global is set to true.
-openslides_nginx_domains: []

 # If set to False the stable version of openslides is installed from pypi.
 If set
 # to True, then the development version or another git version is used.
 openslides_use_git: false